Windblade: Comics

-After the battle, Windblade spoke to Ultra Magnus on Metroplex's condition as he recovered.
-Although Windblade had not been able to learn much, she did know Metroplex had picked up the ore at some point, and jettisoned it and his thumb when he was attacked by Ammonites.
-Their discussion was soon interrupted, and Magnus was forced to leave.
-However, not long afterwards Ammonites began to swarm Cybertron, forcing Magnus to radio Windblade to ask Metroplex for aid.
-The titan needed no encouragement, and began to fight the horde.
-Upon all of the Ammonites being destroyed by Metalhawk, Windblade and her fellow Camiens were called on by Mainframe to finish Monstructor's component parts off.
+After the battle, Windblade discussed Metroplex's condition with Ultra Magnus.
+Although she hadn't learned much, she knew Metroplex had picked up the ore, jettisoning it and his thumb when attacked by Ammonites.
+Their discussion was soon interrupted, and Magnus had to leave.
+Shortly afterward, Ammonites swarmed Cybertron, prompting Magnus to radio Windblade for Metroplex's aid.
+The titan, needing no encouragement, fought the horde.
+After Metalhawk destroyed all the Ammonites, Mainframe called on Windblade and her fellow Camiens to finish off Monstructor's component parts.

 Some time after the battle, Windblade was present alongside Starscream and the Dinobot Sludge to greet Optimus Prime who had returned to Cybertron for a personal errand.
 While with them Optimus learned of a series of murders going on in the Decepticon Ghetto.
 Windblade aided Optimus along with Starscream, the Dinobots, and the Decepticon Barricade in investigating the deaths.
 The Firecons were early suspects, and were attacked by the group.
 Windblade was critical by the Autobots' quick reversion to the war, but she remained with the investigation.
 The group managed to uncover the true murderer, and Windblade later helped Optimus in his original task to return the Matrix of Leadership to the spot he had first received it so long ago.
 Windblade witnessed the trial of Megatron.
 Subsequently, she and Ironhide stayed behind on Cybertron under Starscream's leadership as the Lost Light and the Ark-7 departed.
 Optimus Prime warned her to be wary of Starscream.

-Six months after the battle of the Titans, Windblade had tried settling into life on Cybertron as it had settled into Metroplex.
-She had an important role as Cityspeaker to the heavily-damaged Metroplex, though she was a novice at it and Starscream, the planet's leader, grew impatient and suspicious of her.
-Rolling blackouts threatened the city, and after she investigated the cause of those with Chromia, she also sought advice for how to best interact with Starscream.
-After talking with many of the denizens of Blurr's bar, she came to the sobering realization that Starscream was a scheming opportunist who shouldn't be trusted.
-Not long after this revelation, an explosion seriously damaged her and put her under medical care.
-Moments before the explosion, she'd seen Rattrap, Starscream's henchman, leaving the scene, and as she awoke from her medical bed, seeing Starscream approach her, she suspected Cybertron's leader had tried to kill her.